Open-Quiz/api/README.md

 You can run them using `yarn test:integration`.

 > **Note**
-> The [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script is used to make the tests wait for PostgreSQL to be ready to accept connections.
+> The [`wait-for-it.sh`](https://github.com/vishnubob/wait-for-it) script is necessary to ensure that the tests don't start until PostgreSQL is ready to accept connections.